API

 # Authentication

 Tratta API uses Access Tokens to authenticate requests.
-You can request this token at support@tratta.io.
-Along the access token, you'll be also given your organization's UUID, which is part of the endpoint.
+You can request this token by clicking here (opens new window) and filling out the form.
+Along with the access token, you'll also receive your organization's UUID, which is part of the endpoint.

 curl https://<org-uuid>.production.tratta.io/api/v1/transactions \